Vietnam and Cambodia Overland Tour

 Day 6 - Phnom Penh - by river up the Mekong

-Back on the Mekong for a morning departure by boat for Phnom Penh.
-Lunchtime arrival and check-in to a small, boutique-style downtown hotel.
-Time to stretch your legs with an introductory walking tour, taking in the historic French Quarter and the lively waterfront area as well as giving you a feel for the bustling street-life before finishing perhaps, with sundowners at the famous Foreign Correspondents Club?
+Back on the Mekong for a boat trip to Phnom Penh.
+Lunchtime arrival and check-in to a small, boutique-style, downtown hotel.
+Time to stretch your legs with an introductory walking tour, taking in the historic French Quarter and waterfront area as well as giving you a feel for the bustling street life, finishing perhaps, with sundowners at the famous Foreign Correspondents Club?

 Overnight: Phnom Penh Transport: Boat, Walk, Tuk Tuk, Meals: B, D,

 Day 7 - Phnom Penh - city tour

 Day tour of some of the sites of Cambodia’s fascinating capital city: the infamous Killing Fields site and the highly moving Khmer Rouge Genocide Museum at Tuol Sleng help to explain the country’s recent tragic history.
 The picturesque Royal Palace and Silver Pagoda will provide plenty of photo opportunities whilst the Russian Market offers some retail therapy and a chance for a local-style lunch.

 Overnight: Phnom Penh Transport: Minibus, Walk, Meals: B, L,

 Day 8 - Siem Reap - up country to Angkor

 Travel through Cambodia’s scenic countryside to the small provincial town of Siem Reap in Western Cambodia – our base for the next few days while we visit the nearby Angkor temples.
 Stops on the way include the famous spider village of Skuon, (tasting not compulsory), a rarely visited but well-preserved 11th-century temple and lunch by a scenic lake.
 A sunset visit to the ruins of Prei Rup Temple completes our day.